The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$

-where $a_k \in \{ \pm 1 \}$ are the random signs corresponding to the $k$--th time the $I$--th clock rings. \end{lemma} \begin{proof} We will prove the statement by induction.
-For $\ell=0$ both sides are equal to the identity $Z_y^{0}$.
-By the definition of $s_{\ell+1}$ we have that
+where $a_k \in \{ \pm 1, 0 \}$ are the random signs corresponding to the $k$--th time the $I$--th clock rings. \end{lemma} \begin{proof} We prove the statement by induction.
+For $\ell=0$ both sides are equal to $Z_y^{0}$.
+By the definition of $s_{\ell+1}$ we have